-Since the Act was established, the program has expanded to include a wide range of adapted educational materials for adult students who meet the definition of blindness.
+Since the Act was established, the program has expanded to include a wide range of adapted educational materials school-aged students who meet the definition of blindness.

-Products offered by APH range from refreshable braille devices and magnifiers, to large print and braille textbooks, adapted educational materials, and other supplies.
+Products offered by APH range from refreshable braille devices and magnifiers, to large print and braille textbooks, adapted educational materials (like maps, 3D models, tactile graphics), and other supplies, including braille paper, bold line paper, rulers, and protractors.

-We hope this helps answer any questions you may have about the Federal Quota Program and how an adult student can benefit from being registered.
-If you have any questions, please contact us.

-Getting Your Adult Student Needed Resources
+We hope this helps answer any questions you may have about the Federal Quota Program and how a student can benefit from being registered.
+If you have any questions, please do not hesitate to contact us.
+Getting Your School-Aged Student Needed Resources